 Words of encouragement and solidarity from other nations, visitors, etc.

-chance to become connected to some other concerned community members who are quite knowledgeable on the subject and am grateful to them for their help and friendship.
+community members who are quite knowledgeable on the subject and am grateful to them for their help and friendship.
 I also got a lot of great materials from the Korean Council and was lucky to see some of their activist work that goes beyond these protests, such as a weekly colloquium series they’re holding right now, with lecturers bringing light to such issues as the female victims of the war in Bosnia in the 1990’s and female genital mutilation in Africa.
 It’s good to see how these groups are using their positions to connect with issues worldwide, realizing that this isn’t just a one-note situation.

 There’s more to catch up on, and more I’m leaving out for sure.
 Look for my next short story collection (or maybe even an essay collection) for the full scoop.
 In the meantime, the online resources might help.
 And, as I’ve just arrived in Yeosu this last weekend, I know I’ll have more to catch up on quite soon, both about finishing up at KWHL and my time here with my homestay family and former co-workers.